bluerobotics/ardusub-zola/overview/index.md

 * **Advanced error handling and detection**, making any problems clear to the user and developers, along with how to fix them
 * **Simplify development**, providing full access to our services API and modular development model
 * **Encourage contributions**, [the project is open source](https://github.com/bluerobotics/BlueOS-docker)!
-* **Portable and flexible**, you should be able to run on a Raspberry Pi 3/4 or any SBC with Linux operating system
+* **Portable and flexible**, you should be able to run on a Raspberry Pi 3/4 or any SBC with Linux operating system, contributions are welcomed
 * **Highly functional with low CPU usage**, the entire system is built to run efficiently
 * **Developed on solid foundations**, critical parts or intensive workforce services are designed using the most advanced languages and features available for stability